Etale and crystalline companions, I: Higher-dimensional varieties

 We next treat (b).
-Since $f^* \calF$ is a companion of $f^* f_* \calE$ and $\calE$ arises as a direct summand of $f^* f_* \calE$, we may again apply Lemma~\ref{L:constituent companions} to deduce that every constituent of $\calE$ has an irreducible companion which is a direct summand of $f^* \calF$.
+By Proposition~\ref{P:global monodromy} again, $f^* \calF$ is semisimple.
+Since $f^* \calF$ is a semisimple companion of $f^* f_* \calE$ and $\calE$ occurs as a direct summand of $f^* f_* \calE$, we may again apply Lemma~\ref{L:constituent companions} to deduce that every constituent of $\calE$ has an irreducible companion which is a direct summand of $f^* \calF$.
 This proves the claim. \end{proof}

 \begin{cor} Let $f: X' \to X$ be an alteration.
 Let $\calE$ be an algebraic coefficient object on $X$.
 If $f^* \calE$ admits a crystalline companion, then so does $\calE$. \end{cor} \begin{proof} We may assume from the outset that $\calE$ is irreducible.
 Suppose first that $f$ is flat (and hence finite and separable).
 Let $\calF$ be a crystalline companion of $f^* \calE$.
-Let $U$ be the open dense subscheme of $X$ over which $f$ is \'etale.
+Let $U$ be the open dense subscheme of $X$ over which $f$ is \'etale (and hence finite \'etale because $f$ is proper).
 By Lemma~\ref{L:finite etale companion descent}(a), there exist a crystalline companion $\calF_0$ for $\calE|_U$ and an isomorphism $f^* \calF_0 \cong \calF$.
 This isomorphism gives rise to a descent datum for $\calF$ on the hypercovering of $U$ generated by $f|_U$; by the full faithfulness of restriction (Lemma~\ref{L:restriction functor}), this descent datum extends over $X$.
 By faithfully flat descent for modules, the descent datum arises from an object of $\FIsoc^\dagger(X) \otimes \overline{\QQ}_p$ whose restriction to $U$ is isomorphic to $\calF_0$; by Lemma~\ref{L:restriction functor} again, $\calF_0$ must itself extend to $X$.
 By Corollary~\ref{C:extend companions}, $\calF_0$ is a crystalline companion of $\calE$, as desired.

 We now treat the general case.
 Let $U$ be the open dense subscheme of $X$ over which $f$ is flat; since $X'$ is smooth, the complement $Z := X \setminus U$ has codimension at least 2 in $X$.
 By the previous paragraph, $\calE|_U$ admits a crystalline companion $\calF$; by Lemma~\ref{L:restriction functor}, $\calF$ extends uniquely to $X$.
 By Corollary~\ref{C:extend companions}, $\calF$ is a crystalline companion of $\calE$, as desired. \end{proof}